 What other supplies should I send to daycare?

 Wetbag – Prior to using cloth diapers at daycare, discuss how the school prefers to store dirty diapers.
 Offer to send a wet bag to hold the diapers after each use.
 You’ll then bring home this wetbag of dirty diapers at the end of each day.
-Some daycares may have the policy of tying each used diaper in a plastic bag.
+Some daycares may have a policy of tying each used diaper in a plastic bag.
 Remy’s school does the latter, but then stores each wrapped diaper in the wetbag we provide.

 Cloth wipes – If you use cloth wipes at home, you may ask if you can use them at daycare in addition to the cloth diapers.
 It may be easier to send cloth wipes pre-moistened, but you can also send disposable wipes.
 Since Remy’s school provides disposable wipes, we opted to do that instead of sending our cloth wipes.